IBridgePy starts to support Trailing Stop Limit order

 The following is the example provided at IB’s website

 “You have purchased 100 shares of XYZ for $66.34 per share (your Average Price) and want to limit your loss.
-You set a trailing stop limit order with the trailing amount 20 cents below the current market price of 61.90.
+You set a stop order with trailing protection 20 cents below the current market price of 61.90.
 The trailing amount is the amount used to calculate the initial stop price, by which you want the limit price to trail the stop price.

 To do this, first create a SELL order, then click select TRAIL LIMIT in the Type field and enter 0.20 in the Trailing Amt field.
 In a trailing stop limit order, you specify a stop price and either a limit price or a limit offset.
 In this example, we are going to set the limit offset; the limit price is then calculated as Stop Price – Limit Offset.
 You enter a stop price of 61.70 and a limit offset of 0.10.
 You submit the order.”

-In IBridgePy, the following code can be used to place the trailing stop limit order in the above example.
+In IBridgePy, the following code can be used to place the stop limit order with trailing protection in the above example.

 def initialize(context):